 Weber DCOE45 carbs added, along with the MSA 6-2-1 coated header, 2.5″ diameter.
 Some dress up bits, as well as the CSR electric water pump and trigger wheel were mounted on the stock crank pulley.
 The bracket for the magnetic pickup has also been mounted.
 The heat shield came from z car customs jdm (zccjdm.com) It caused problems and had to be removed.
 I couldn’t get this to seat properly no matter what I did with the carb.
 It uses the bolts which mount the carbs to the Cannon intake to hold it in place.
 For someone looking for a perfect seal, it wasn’t going to be a very good idea for the long term.
 I later sourced a real JDM heat shield and bits which worked perfectly.
 It doesn’t require the mounting bolts for the carb to hold the piece in place.

 All assembled and ready to get installed!
 At the time, I was going to run air conditioning.
 However, it has since been removed.
 I am sometimes regretting that being in AZ, but I decided it would be a fun car to drive when we have nice weather.
+I’m sure any dealerships would agree.
 Similar to how people in the midwest or east coast pack their Z away for the winter, I pack mine away during the summer months when it’s over 100 degrees.
 I removed the AC system, as I was looking for more weight savings.
 I still have all the parts, so it may get added later.

 Always handy when someone has a crane in their garage… Getting ready to put the engine in.